leonzalion/Fulm/README.md

 In Esperanto, 'fulm' is the root word for 'lightning'.
 Time-lapse video in Esperanto is 'fulmfilmeto', literally translating to 'lightning video.'

-Just like how Esperanto serves as the universal language, Fulm presents itself as a universal solution for a time-lapse screen recorder.
-Instead of recording hours-long footage only to be condensed into a few minutes, Fulm saves you the pain and time by simply taking screenshots every *x* seconds (you decide) which then combine into a time-lapse video.
+Just like how Esperanto serves as the universal language, Fulm presents itself as a universal solution for a time-lapse screen recorder, as you can run it on Windows, MacOS and Linux.
+Instead of recording hours-long footage only to be condensed into a few minutes, Fulm saves you the pain and time by simply taking screenshots every x seconds (you decide) which then combine into a time-lapse video.

 [Version v0.1-alpha is out!](https://github.com/leonzalion/Fulm/releases/tag/v0.1-alpha)